passlab/ompparser/README.md

 1. DOT graph output of OpenMP constructs (ongoing work)
 1. Conversion between perfectly-nested OpenMP constructs and combined constructs (ongoing work)
 1. Being integrated with ROSE compiler (ongoing work)

+## Contribution
+Submit your feature request or contribution as github pull request to this repository.
+We requires all new contributions must be made with the similar license.

 ## Acknowledge and Support
 The work has been performed with support from Department of Energy Lawrence Livermore National Laboratory and the National Science Foundation.
 To cite, please refer to following paper: